 2 If the Campaign Period ends under paragraph 32.d, the Campaign Period will not be reopened if any of those Eligible Products subsequently cease supply.

 On 27 November 2024], nbn gave notice of changes to this Agreement, including an extension to the Campaign Period.
 For the avoidance of doubt, the Campaign Period includes the period between 1 January 2025 and those changes taking effect.

+For the purpose of an SSBI Order to which paragraph 39.a.ii applies, the Campaign Period ends (unless otherwise extended by nbn) on the earlier of 30 November 2026 and the date notified by nbn to your organisation as the “Campaign End Date” with specific reference to paragraph 39.a.ii, such notice to be given at least 3 weeks in advance

 Eligible Family means a person or family that is nominated by an SSBI 3rd Party Organisation and deemed as eligible by nbn to participate in the SSBI.